DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 crowdsourcing.
 As previously mentioned, site members can upload their own tests to the website, giving other daters an opportunity to measure features not covered by the tests offered on the site.
-Users can also submit photos to “My Best Face,” a program that allows daters to rate the attractiveness of other users’ photographs.
-Crowdsourcing acts, such as My Best Face, are a perfect example of how online dating can construct online spaces in conjunction with the designers. [^17_Lindsay_19] Previously, researchers have demonstrated how commercial images are so common place in our day-to-day lives, that often times individuals’ mimic or recreate the images on their one. [^17_Lindsay_28]Despite the opportunity for freedom of expression, users’ ranking patterns matched those images which are typically considered commercially attractive.[^17_Lindsay_28] Recently, WIRED magazine was given permission by Okcupid.com and Match.com to use their data and determine, on average, what attracts daters.
+Users can also submit photos to "My Best Face," a program that allows daters to rate the attractiveness of other users' photographs.
+Crowdsourcing acts, such as My Best Face, are a perfect example of how online dating can construct online spaces in conjunction with the designers. [^17_Lindsay_19] Previously, researchers have demonstrated how commercial images are so common place in our day-to-day lives, that often times individuals' mimic or recreate the images on their one. [^17_Lindsay_28]Despite the opportunity for freedom of expression, users' ranking patterns matched those images which are typically considered commercially attractive.[^17_Lindsay_28] Recently, WIRED magazine was given permission by Okcupid.com and Match.com to use their data and determine, on average, what attracts daters.
 For